 Boutique shops, vintage stores, second-hand gear: Surry Hills has it all.
 Wander down to Crown Street or Dowling Street to start finding your dream vintage bargains or, if you need some cooking ingredients, pick out the essentials at Surry Hills Shopping Centre.

 Whatever drink (and whatever vibe) you’re after, you’re certain to find it among Surry Hills’ many bars.
 Take your pick from nautical-themed, Italian cocktails, rum and chicken or small bars with fairy lights.
 Feeling thirsty?
 You can definitely find something nice and close to your Surry Hills accommodation, like Gardel’s Bar (pictured), a classy, relaxed establishment with expert bartenders, just above Porteno restaurant.
+If you feel like something a little more bluesy and relaxed check out LOW 302 Bar.

 Australia’s first museum, this place has led the way in scientific research for over 185 years.
 It has a permanent dinosaurs exhibit, temporary galleries and a collection of more than 18 million objects to view.